The Genetics Program at the Health Sciences Centre offers:

 Some reasons for a genetics referral include:

-- A personal history of 3 or more miscarriages
+- Personal history of 3 or more miscarriages

-- Exposure to medication, drugs, chemicals etc. during pregnancy
+- Exposure to potentially harmful medications, drugs, chemicals etc. during pregnancy

 - Positive prenatal screen